syed-masoom/Power-Bi-Project/README.md

 | :--- | :--- | :--- | :--- | ---: |
 | 625 | 426k | 310k | 682 | 14%|

-RTO Order By Acquisition channel and Payment Mode
+### RTO Order By Acquisition channel and Payment Mode
+* This Stacked bar chart is showing the RTO Orders Percent by across all the Acquisition channel and payment mode
-Cash On Delivery is Contributing Almost 90% of RTO Orders.
+* This is clearly showing Cash On Delivery is Contributing Almost 80% - 97% of RTO Orders across all Acquisition channel.

 Discount Cannibalization